GSA/challenges-and-prizes/_posts/2020-07-28-winner-q-a-with-tim-mackey-of-s-3-research-llc.md

 <p class="margin-top-2"><strong>Who are you?</strong></p>
 <!-- **Who are you?** -->

 My name is Tim K. Mackey, and I am the co-founder and CEO of [S-3 Research LLC](https://www.s-3.io/){:target="_blank"}.
-I’m essentially a researcher-turned-entrepreneur with the help of the U.S. government through the SUD Startup Challenge award and the [Small Business Innovation Research (SBIR) program](https://nida.nih.gov/funding/small-business-innovation-research-sbir-technology-transfer-sttr-programs){:target="_blank"}.
+I’m essentially a researcher-turned-entrepreneur with the help of the U.S. government through the SUD Startup Challenge award and the Small Business Innovation Research (SBIR) program.
 I am also a current associate professor at UC San Diego where I teach and research on global health, health technology, and public policy.

 **What is the name of your company, where is it located, and what does it “do”?**